 - It has clumsy pronouns.
 When writing an active scene that involves a lot of characters, it’s easy to lose track of who’s the current “he” or “she”.

-In limited third person point of view, the writer can keep readers at arms-length to give eagle-eye views of the situation, or she can bring readers in to hear every thought and feeling of the POV character.
+In limited third person point of view, the writer can keep readers at arms-length to give eagle-eye views of the situation, or bring readers in to hear every thought and feeling of the POV character.
 The first makes for quick, easy reading; the latter, for intense reading.

 A common reference to this view is “on the shoulder.”
 The goal is to make the reader sink into the main character and make every move with them.
 Use this angle in big fights and emotional moments where the stakes are high and the reader needs to be engaged on all levels.